Conrad and Laura Denke

 Victory Studios (“Company”), formerly known as American Production Services (APS) was founded by Conrad and Laura Denke in 1978.
 Prior to that, Conrad graduated from the University of Washington and Laura from BYU, both in the arts.
 After school, Conrad spent four years making films in Asia for the United States Air Force.
 Upon his return to Seattle in 1973, he became the Director of Production for Cinema Associates, a Seattle film company.
 At the same time, Laura was studying with Martha Graham in New York and choreographing and performing in Summer Stock musicals.
 Conrad and Laura both returned to Seattle in 1974, met, and were married in 1975.
 Three years later, Conrad and Laura started their own business in part of their home in Seattle’s Ballard district.
 The challenge was to survive the first few years.

 One of Victory Studios’ first clients was the Robbins Company, the world’s largest manufacturer of tunneling machines.
 It took nearly two years to complete the first film for them entitled Tunnels Under Chicago.
 The film won several national and international awards.
-About the same time, The Weyerhaeuser Company contracted Company to produce a film on soil surveys.
+About the same time, The Weyerhaeuser Company contracted Victory to produce a film on soil surveys.
 This film won a Cine Golden Eagle award and led to many more productions for Weyerhaeuser.

 The Company reached a point where it was impossible to keep the business going without some help to run the office, but income was insufficient at first to be able to afford anyone.
 Conrad and Laura looked for ways to have an additional person generate some income while taking care of the office.
 An opportunity came when a typesetting company down the street was going out of business.
 They acquired the client list, purchased a computer typesetter, hired an assistant, and taught her how to set type.
 This became American Typesetting, an income generating business, which provided the needed office help.